What really happened to Malaysia Airlines MH370 in 2014?

 1:37 am, MH370’s regularly scheduled 30-minute automatic condition-reporting system failed to transmit.
 System isolated from any satellite transmission using cockpit control.

 2:22 am The Malaysian air-force radar picked up the last blip of the plane on radar.
-The airplane was 230 miles northwest of Penang, heading northwest into the Andaman Sea and flying fast.
+The plane was 230 miles northwest of Penang, heading northwest into the Andaman Sea and flying fast.

 A few minutes later a dispatcher put in a phone call to the airplane.
 The satellite box accepted the link, but the call went unanswered.
 An associated Doppler value showed that the airplane had just made a wide turn to the south.
 To investigators, the place where this happened became known as the “final major turn.”
 Its location is crucial but the exact location has never been fully determined.
 Indonesian air-defense radar should have shown it, but the radar seems to have been turned off for the night.